How to Unblock a Shower Drain Without Chemicals

 - Rubber gloves (optional)

-- A cloth or rag
+- A rag or cloth

 Step 2: Clean the Drain

-Step 3: Pour in Baking Soda as well as Vinegar
+Step 3: Pour in Baking Soda and Vinegar

 Step 4: Wait

-Wait for about 30 minutes while the mixture works its magic.
+It should take about 30 minutes while the mixture works its magic.
 You should hear some fizzing and bubbling.
 That’s a sign that it’s working!

 Method 2: Wire Hanger

-Sometimes all you require is a trusted wire hanger
+Sometimes all you need is a reliable wire hanger

-Step 1 Step 1: Straighten It Out
+Step 1: Straighten It Out

-Step 2: Design an Hook
+Step 2: Make a Hook

-Step 3: Search for hair and Debris
+Step 3: Search for Hair and Debris

-Method 3: Dry/Wet Vacuum
+Method 3: Wet/Dry Vacuum

 Step 1.
 Set the Vacuum

-Cover any overflow drains with the use of duct tape or a damp cloth to ensure maximum suction power.
+Cover any overflow drains with duct tape or a moist cloth to ensure maximum suction power.

 Step 3: Attach Hose to drain

-Attach the hose onto your drain, creating an air-tight seal.
+Connect the hose to your drain, creating an airtight seal.

 Step 4: Turn on Vacuum